ACCA-Imperial/SKPrime/README.md

 SKPrime: A numerical implementation of the Schottky-Klein prime function in MATLAB.

 This software is in the pre-release stage.
-Help documentaiton for MATLAB is a work in progress.
-Theory documentation is in-process, to be submitted very soon.
-Any quesions should be directed to Everett.
+Comprehensive help documentaiton for MATLAB is a work in progress.
+The theory behind the numerics is given in the paper listed in the citation section below.

+### Citing the software ###

+When citing this software please mention this repository (current author is Everett Kropf), and the paper

+> D.G.
+Crowdy, C.C.
+Green, E.H.
+Kropf, M.M.S.
+Nasser.
+"The Schottky-Klein prime function: a theoretical and computational tool for applications."
+IMA Journal of Applied Mathematics, in press, 2016.

 ### How do I get set up? ###